vivekjuneja/docker_registry_cli/README.md

 Features :-

-1. List all the repos available on Registry
+1. List all the repos available on Docker Registry
-2. Search repo name
+2. Search for repositories
 3. Supports HTTPS and Basic Auth enabled Docker Registry
+4. Added support for Search Web UI

-Coming soon :-
+Prerequisities :-

-1. Docker Registry Web UI for performing Search (available in the branch release as of now)

-To use, run the latest Docker Registry Distribution from https://github.com/docker/distribution.
-The CLI uses the Catalog API available through /v2/_catalog in the new development version of Docker Registry.
+1. Download the new Docker Registry 2.1+ that supports Catalog API

 **Usage:-**

+1. To use the CLI :-

 `python browser.py <REGISTRY_ENDPOINT> <keyword> <options>`